maia-sh/intovalue-data/README.md

 59% (854/1457) of trials on clinicaltrials.gov include a link (i.e.,
 PMID) to their PubMed publication (as available in the IntoValue dataset).
-This include 666 (78%) trials with automatically indexed publications (i.e., using TRN in PubMed’s secondary identifier field) and 188 (22%) trials with manually added publications.
+This includes 666 (78%) trials with automatically indexed publications (i.e., using TRN in PubMed’s secondary identifier field) and 188 (22%) trials with manually added publications.